 What are the Risks of Surrogacy?

-- This method is not yet accepted by society, and many people are unaware of it.
+- Society has not yet accepted this method, and many people are unaware of it.
 As a result, there is not a proper social view toward the person who carries a baby for an infertile couple;

 - The surrogate mother and her family, as well as the intended parents, may go through many psychological problems;